jamescherti/stripspace.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/stripspace.el)
 ![](https://raw.githubusercontent.com/jamescherti/stripspace.el/main/.images/made-for-gnu-emacs.svg)

+## Introduction

 The **stripspace** Emacs package offers `stripspace-local-mode`, which ensures that trailing whitespace is removed when saving a buffer.

+**Trailing whitespace** refers to any spaces or tabs that appear at the end of a line, beyond the last non-whitespace character.
+These characters serve no purpose in the content of the file and can cause issues with version control, formatting, or code consistency.
+Removing trailing whitespace helps maintain clean, readable files.

+## Features

+- Automatically removes trailing whitespace before saving buffers.
-Additionally, The *stripspace* package offers an optional feature controlled by the `stripspace-restore-column` variable (disabled by default), which, when enabled, preserves the cursor's column position even after stripping spaces.
+- An optional feature controlled by the `stripspace-restore-column` variable (disabled by default), which, when enabled, preserves the cursor's column position even after stripping spaces.
 This is useful when extra spaces are added and the file is saved:
   - Saved file: Removes all trailing whitespace.
   - Currently edited file (buffer): Removes all trailing whitespace but **preserves the cursor's column position on the current line, including any spaces before the cursor**.
   This ensures a consistent editing experience and prevents unintended cursor movement when saving a buffer and removing trailing whitespace.

 ## How does stripspace restore spaces before the column?